9dots/9dots.io-pages/OpIX5X6.md

 2. With the supplies that they have, a wheat farm is the best choice for the students
 	- To create a wheat farm, you will first need to dig an irrigation ditch for water
-    - The wheat will only grow within 4 blocks of a water source.
+    - The wheat will only grow within 4 blocks of a water source and the dirt has to be tilled using a hoe.
     - Put a fence around your farm to make sure your crops don’t get trampled
 	- Torches will allow your crops to grow better at night